RupertZ/Interactive-Lab-Hub/Final Project/README.md

 2. The MQTT is laggy.
 The idea of remote control is based on the trust of the MQTT connection, however, we found it is more easily to fail than we thought.
 Since we collaborate remotely, it took even more time to test our system and the time consumed by testing is even more than the time for development.
 Therefore, we are somehow "forced" to "wizard" or mock up this demo video.

+3. Currently, our solution relies on calling Phillps hue sensor (humidity and light intensity) to trigger the humidifier and the lamp through Homebridge.
+It requires a lot thrid party packages and hardware (a Philips hue bridge and another pi for Homebridge).

+4. The system should go to the plant once the camera identifies a plant that needs water (when the humidity level is low).
+But we couldn't directly use the proximity sensor on the Robovac, so we had to call the go_home API command to dock the system to the plant.

-3. The overall experience is fun: we are trying to integrate everything we learned from this course in this final project: the TFT screen display/interactions from Lab 2, physical prototyping from Lab 4, observant systems from Lab 5, and the MQTT connections from Lab 6.
+5. The overall experience is fun: we are trying to integrate everything we learned from this course in this final project: the TFT screen display/interactions from Lab 2, physical prototyping from Lab 4, observant systems from Lab 5, and the MQTT connections from Lab 6.
 We found all these content useful and they empowered us to build a complete system that we want for an open-ended project.

 ## Teams